defx/dynamo/README.md

 }
 ```

-The second thing to note is that our `<Select>` element has the `x-input` attribute.
-This instructs tupelo to create another value in state and keep the two in sync.
-If the value of the `<Select>` changes then this will be reflected automatically in state, and vice versa.
+The second thing to note is that our `<Select>` element has the `x-input` attribute - a two-way binding that can be applied to any user input element.
 As "Price (high - low)" is the default option, we can expect the initial state of `<product-list>` to reflect that...

 ```js
 {